Buck Hardee Field at Legion Stadium

 Buck Hardee Field at Legion Stadium is a baseball venue in Wilmington, North Carolina, United States.
-It is home to the Wilmington Sharks of the Coastal Plain League, a collegiate summer baseball league.
+It is home to the New Hanover High School Wildcats baseball team, as well as the Wilmington Sharks of the Coastal Plain League, a collegiate summer baseball league.
 The stadium, which seats 1,200 with standing room for several hundred more fans, is part of the multi-purpose sports complex known as Legion Stadium, which was also home to the Wilmington Hammerheads professional soccer team.

 The baseball field's dimensions are 336 ft. down the left field line, 366 ft. to dead center field, and 339 ft. down the right field line.

 The field is located at 2149 Carolina Beach Road, Wilmington, NC.

 Naming

 On September 22, 1981, the baseball field at Legion Stadium was renamed in honor of Buck Hardee, an area American Legion baseball coach.
 Hardee won five American Legion state championships in his time as coach of Post 10 Legion baseball.
 Because it is home to the Sharks, the park is often colloquially known as "The Shark Tank."